 - We represented ViaSat, Inc., a company that develops and designs satellites, in a patent infringement and breach of contract suit against Space Systems Loral (“SSL”).
 The jury found ViaSat’s asserted patents valid.
 The jury also found that SSL infringed the asserted patents and breached its contractual obligations to ViaSat by improperly using and disclosing ViaSat proprietary information to manufacture a competitive satellite for Hughes Network Systems.
 The jury’s findings on liability were affirmed by the District Court.
 Thereafter, the parties entered into a global settlement on terms favorable to ViaSat, including $100 million in cash.

 - We are co-lead counsel in an antitrust class action against major banks that act as re-marketing agents of variable rate, tax-exempt bonds (“VRDOs”).
 The complaint, based on our independent investigation, alleges that the banks conspired to keep VRDO rates artificially high.
 In June 2022, the District Court for the Southern District of New York largely denied Defendants’ latest motion to dismiss.
 Since that time, we and our co-counsel have taken dozens of depositions and fully briefed class certification.
 Class certification and related Daubert motions have been fully briefed and were subject to oral argument in August 2023.
+Just over a month later, Judge Furman of the Southern District of New York denied Defendants’ motions to exclude Plaintiffs’ experts in full, and granted the request to certify the class in full.
+The Court then quickly approved our plan for notifying class members of this victory, and thus their opportunity to participate, or opt-out, of the now-certified class.
+Following notification of the class, the case will now proceed through the summary judgment and then trial phases.

 - We achieved a victory for client Zdenek Bakala, who was the victim of a coordinated harassment campaign consisting of extortion and defamation.
 We filed a complaint for civil RICO against the business and political rival perpetrating the harassment.
 Despite the notorious difficulty of succeeding on these types of claims, Quinn Emanuel was able to secure a $32.4 million judgment for Mr. Bakala (including all of Quinn Emanuel’s attorney fees) and, perhaps more importantly to our client, stop the harassment for good.